Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 Apalachee hunters used bows and arrows.
 Fishermen usually used fishing spears.

-In war, Apalachee men fired their bows or fought with spears.
+In war, Apalachee men fired their bows or fought with spears or wooden clubs.

 What other Native Americans did the Apalachee tribe interact with?